 Types of Girl about the Globe (GatG) – Cultural GatG, Sightseeing GatG

-Being on the border of Wales and the massive harbour made Chester an important strategic outpost in Roman Britain, evidence of which can still be seen today.
-The main attractions can easily be discovered on foot and the city is an enjoyable place to walk around.
+Located on the border of Wales, Chester was an important strategic outpost in Roman Britain, evidence of which can still be seen today.
+All of the main attractions can easily be discovered on foot too!

 Walk the walls and you’ll find the main attractions within easy reach.
 With important towers and gates along the wall itself, you will also find the Cathedral, Castle, Roman Amphitheatre, Gardens and The Groves on this leisurely stroll.